Crepant resolutions of Weierstrass threefolds and non-Kodaira fibres: Elliptic fibrations

-Exploiting the presence of the section it's possible to find in a canonical way a good birational model for an elliptic fibration $\pi: X \longrightarrow B$: this is the \emph{Weierstrass model} of the fibration.
+Exploiting the presence of the section there is a canonical way to associate to an elliptic fibration $\pi: X \longrightarrow B$ a birationally equivalent Weierstrass fibration: this is called the \emph{Weierstrass model} of the fibration.